SsangYong Tivoli review

 SsangYong fits a six-speed manual gearbox as standard on the Tivoli.
 The shift is slightly long-winded but it's positive and with a nice weight to it.
 A longer sixth gear would be useful to keep the revs down on the motorway.
 The optional automatic is fairly smooth, but shifts can be ponderous if you demand speed and it blunts both performance and efficiency.

 Despite the Tivoli’s bargain-basement intentions, it isn’t quite as cheap to insure as you might expect.
-The petrol starts at group 14, which is 3 groups above the Vitara in SZ5 form, and a full 6 groups above the base Nissan Juke.
-The diesel is an even higher group 17, but models like the Peugeot 2008 and Honda HR-V suffer from similarly spiky premiums.
+The petrol starts at group 14, while the range-topping Ultimate diesel slots into group 22.

 Depreciation could be the biggest reason why buyers flock to better-known brands than SsangYong.
-Traditionally, small-time firms like SsangYong struggle to maintain residual values, but offering a five-year warranty across its range helps here.
-The Tivoli’s newness and low price also gives it an advantage as it stands to hold between 39 and 45 per cent of its value after three years.
+Traditionally, small-time firms like SsangYong struggle to maintain residual values, but offering a seven-year warranty across its range helps here.
+The Tivoli’s low price also gives it an advantage as it stands to hold between 39 and 43 per cent of its value after three years.
 That’s broadly in line with most rivals, and shows how popular small crossovers are nowadays.

 Interior, design and technology

-SsangYong has plenty of history when it comes to four-wheel drive, but the majority of its all-wheel-drive models up to now have been more utilitarian off-roaders, pick-ups or budget-focused.
-While the Tivoli still retains some of these characteristics, it’s more of a crossover with some off-road ability than a full-on 4x4, and this is reflected in the car’s looks.
+While the Tivoli still retains some of the characteristics of SsangYong’s larger SUVs, it’s more of an urban crossover than a full-on 4x4, and this is reflected in the car’s looks.

 Visually, the Tivoli gets a wide, purposeful stance with a flat roofline linked to the body by a thick C-pillar.
 The A and B pillars are blacked-out to achieve that fashionable ‘floating roof’ effect.
 At the back, the curvy rear window and sloping lights give it a modern look, but some will find it generic and slightly over-styled -especially in the larger and longer XLV model.